Built in the late 1800s by an early settler to the region, Haney House is an interesting museum and historical site in Maple Ridge.

-In years when there isn’t a global pandemic, a number of events take place at the museum over the course of the year.
+A number of events take place at the museum over the course of the year.
 Occasions with special activities include Spring Break, BC Culture Days (in September) and Halloween.
 The venue also sometimes hosts afternoon teas and murder-mystery nights.

 About the Haney Family